 Management of the Assessment Scheme

-16.54 Overall responsibility for management of the assessment scheme shall rest with the relevant Head of School.
-16
+16.54 Overall responsibility for management of the assessment scheme shall rest with the relevant Head of School 6 or Research Institute.

 16.55 The Examiners for the scheme shall comprise Internal Examiners and External Examiners.